 “What is the goal of the room?
 Do you want to create corners for conversation?
 Are the focus TV watching and game nights, or do you want a Zen-like retreat perfect for book reading and de-compressing?
 Do you want kids to be able to play in the space?” asks Moore-Hill.

 After getting a better idea of what you’re trying to accomplish with a room re-do, follow these eight recommendations for a foolproof room reinvention that any designer would applaud.

 2. Hunt for ideas in print and online.
-Search through magazines, websites and social media for styles, fabrics, colors and décor that strikes your eye.
-“Look on Pinterest and study those images that stand out to you,” Jaclyn Colville, interior stylist with Karin Bennett Designs in Burlington, Ontario, Canada, says.
+Search through magazines, websites, and social media for styles, fabrics, colors, and décor that strikes your eye.
+“Look on Pinterest and study those images that stand out to you,” Jaclyn Colville, an interior stylist with Karin Bennett Designs in Burlington, Ontario, Canada, says.

 3. Choose a focal point.
 Your room ideally should have an item or area that immediately attracts the eyes.
 “This could be your fireplace, your sofa, your pillows or your artwork.
 A main focal point helps balance out any room and will make the space feel complete,” says Colville.

 4. Shop smartly.
 Spread your shopping across different retailers so your space feels personal and not representative of one showroom, utilize free design services available at many furniture retailers, and note the sizes, names, and upholstery/finish of each piece, suggests Gomez-Dold.
 “Hold off from purchasing until you’ve selected everything and you’re confident in the way all the pieces would fit together,” he says.

 5. Invest in quality and longevity.
 “Buy the best and you’ll only cry once,” famous designer Miles Redd once said.
 Put another way, don’t go the cheapest route with furniture pieces and major decor; try to buy items built to last and avoid obsolescence.